 Dad had a great time and loved the food at Bird in Hand, who will become a firm repeat favourite.
 Hopefully next time we visit the weather would be brighter and the curse of the Captain Oddball’s birthday weather won’t cloud the views of Bristol.

-After all the delicious food, I took a stroll around Bristol harbor and was nice to discover new places of your adopted hometown.
-I may of stumbled upon a Banksy….
+After all the delicious food, I took a stroll around Bristol harbour and was nice to discover new places in your adopted hometown.
+I may have stumbled upon a Banksy….

 Save this article to Pinterest, pin the below image!